SanchiChopra/SanchiChopra/README.md

 I am a Software Engineer Intern at Cloudera, Inc '21.
 I am pursuing final year undergraduate from VIT Vellore, and am a senior mentor and WomenTechmakers Ambassador at Developer Student Clubs (DSC), VIT.
 I find interest in learning and developing my own algorithms, for unique problem solving!
 You can know more about my interests at: https://www.sanchichopra.com/

-- 🔭 I’m currently working on Competitive Coding!
+- 🔭 I’m currently working on Distributed Tracing.
 - 🌱 I’m currently learning Scala.
 - 📫 Connect with me on LinkedIn: https://www.linkedin.com/in/sanchi-chopra/